 The kitchen and entrance to the powder magazine

 I asked him how much of the fort was original.
 This is what he told us: During the war, there was a fort in Sinking Valley named Fort Roberdeau.
 It was built in April of 1778 and abandoned in the fall of 1779.
 Nobody is quite sure what it looked like.
 There is a crude line drawing of the front that somebody drew at the time, and the reconstruction is based on that.
 Neither is anybody quite sure where the fort was located.
 It was rebuilt where it is because a pit, which may have been the powder magazine, was found here.
-The foundation that Linda used to play on was laid in 1939.
-The man told us that it is entirely possible that the house we lived in was built on the site of the original fort.
+A foundation for a reconstruction was laid in 1939.
+The man told us that it is entirely possible that the house was built on the site of the original fort.
 So we have a fort that may or may not look like the original, on what may or may not be the right spot, and which wasn’t very significant in the first place.

-When Linda, Beth and the woman returned, we walked over to the house.
+We walked over to the house.
 The man said they’ve dug a few thousand Revolutionary War-era artifacts out of the driveway.
-When we told Dad about this, he was amazed.